That green slime in the bottle isn't from

-While I am not at liberty to share too many details, I am able to tell you about an expectant mother I know who approached me about helping her raise her iron levels.
+While I am not at liberty to share too many details, I am able to tell you about an anecdotal experience of an expectant mother I know who approached me about helping her raise her iron levels.
 Her midwives were not happy with her lab results and recommended she take an iron supplement.
-While I do not know everything she did to increase her numbers, I know that after taking this plant-rich syrup daily throughout one month, her iron had risen to healthier levels!
+While I do not know all of the interventions she did to increase her numbers, I know that after taking this plant-rich syrup daily throughout one month, her iron had risen to healthier levels!
 This is only one story but there is a reason that variations on this recipe have been passed down and touted as beneficial.
-It works!
+It has traditionally worked.

 For those of you who are beginners at herbalism, it really is easy to make.
 If you can make soup, you can make this.
 If you want to make it but aren't sure how to acquire all of the ingredients, I will send them to you!
-Everything is included except the liquids (brandy, fruit concentrate, molasses, and honey), even including shipping.
+Everything is included except the liquids (brandy, fruit concentrate, molasses, and honey).
 Go here to order a kit.

 A few hints about iron and our bodies: